OmegaAOL/Firefox3Theme/README.md

 # Requirements

 **YOU MUST HAVE FIREFOX 57 to FIREFOX 88.0.1.
-WILL NOT WORK ON PROTON THEMED FIREFOX BROWSERS (v89 AND UP) OR LEGACY FIREFOX BROWSERS (v56 OR LOWER)**
+WILL NOT WORK ON PROTON-ERA "ROUNDED TABS" FIREFOX BROWSERS (v89 AND UP) OR NON-QUANTUM FIREFOX BROWSERS (v56 OR LOWER)**

 Make sure you have toolkit.legacyUserProfileCustomizations.stylesheets ENABLED IN about:config.